jobindjohn/vivaplus_v0.2/documentation/docs/model-doc/pelvis-and-lower-extremities.md

 ####Lateral Collateral Ligament (LCL)

-According to Kamath et al.39, the femoral LCL insertion(black dot) is 58%±4.7% across the width of the lateral femoral condyle along the Blumensaat line and 2.3±2.3 mm distal to this point.
+LaPrade et al.(2003): "The average cross-sectional area of the fibular collateral ligament attachment site on the femur was 0.48 cm2 (range, 0.43 to 0.52).

-n the technique described by Meister et al.35, a line is drawn along the posterior border of the femoral shaft (blue solid line).
-Then, a line is drawnperpendicular to thefirst through the maximum anterior-to-posterior diameter of the lateral femoral condyle (red solid line).
-The length of thesecond line is multiplied by 0.27 to obtain equidistant points.
-With use of this number, 3 locations are measured and marked from the posterioraspect (red dotted lines) and distal aspect (blue dotted lines) of the lateral femoral condyle.
-The marked points are connected by 2 curved lines(green and purple lines), and the point of intersection of these 2 lines locates the center of the femoral insertion of the LCL.
+#####Femur Attachment

-LaPrade et al., 2003: "The average cross-sectional area of the fibular collateral ligament attachment site on the femur was 0.48 cm2 (range, 0.43 to 0.52).
+According to Kamath et al. (2010), the femoral LCL insertion(black dot) is 58%±4.7% across the width of the lateral femoral condyle along the Blumensaat line and 2.3±2.3 mm distal to this point.

-Fibula attachement:
+#####Fibula attachement:
 LaPrade, 2003: "As the fibular collateral ligament coursed distally and attached on the lateral aspect of the fibular head, its average attachment was 8.2 mm (range, 6.8 to 9.7) posterior